How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 • too many fruits forming at once

 If it happens once or twice, do not panic.
-If it keeps happening, check the basics first.
-Is the plant warm enough, watered deeply, well fed, and getting enough sun?
-Then look at pollination.
+If it keeps happening, check the basics first: warmth, water, feed, light, spacing, and pollination.

 A few pollinator-friendly flowers nearby can help.
 Nasturtiums, calendula, borage, and other open flowers bring bees into the growing area without making companion planting more complicated than it needs to be.